zhanzhenzhen/js-bundler/README.md

 }
 ```

-Note that dummies applies only to require strings, and only to external package modules.
-Another difference is that a dummy is treated as a module so "require" doesn't throw an error, but if you use `module.` prefix and your condition doesn't prevent the inner code running, then `module.require` will throw an error.
+Note that dummies apply only to require strings, and only to external package modules.
+Another difference is that a dummy is treated as a module so "require" doesn't throw an error, but if you use `module.` prefix and your `if` condition doesn't prevent the inner code running, then `module.require` will throw an error.

 To add informative data (i.e. raw file's relative path to the working directory) to the output: